Guidance on Federal Regulations and Executive Orders

 Does RISD protect sex and gender identity?

-How do these executive orders, policies, and judicial changes affect how RISD handles Title VI, VII, IX, and/or the ADA/504?
+How do the executive orders, policies, and judicial changes affect how RISD handles Title VI, VII, IX, and/or the ADA/504?

-As a nonprofit, private institution that receives federal funding, RISD must and will follow the laws that govern nondiscrimination, including but not limited to Title VI, Title VII, Title IX, the Americans with Disabilities Act and Section 504 of the Rehabilitation Act.
-Accordingly, please see RISD’s most current Nondiscrimination Policy & Procedures.
+As a nonprofit, private institution that receives federal funding, RISD must and will follow the laws that govern nondiscrimination, including but not limited to Title VI, Title VII, Title IX, the Americans with Disabilities Act, and Section 504 of the Rehabilitation Act.
+Accordingly, please see RISD’s most current nondiscrimination policy and procedures.

 If individuals have further questions regarding Title VI, VII, IX and/or the ADA/504, who can they speak to?

-If you have any questions regarding Title VI, VII, IX and/or the Nondiscrimination Policy & Procedures, please contact Equity & Compliance.
+If you have any questions regarding Title VI, VII, IX and/or the nondiscrimination policy and procedures, please contact Equity & Compliance.

 What should faculty and staff who receive federal grant funding be doing right now?

-Faculty/staff should continue working on grant funded projects.
+Faculty and staff should continue working on grant-funded projects.
 When feasible and within the objectives and regulations of the grant, principal investigators (PIs) should expend their funding expeditiously.
-Expenses should be invoiced as soon as possible.
-PIs should familiarize themselves with contestable topics related to White House executive orders and if feasible rephrase how or what they emphasize in describing their work.
+Invoice expenses as soon as possible.
+PIs should familiarize themselves with contestable topics related to White House executive orders and, if feasible, rephrase how or what they emphasize in describing their work.
 Review your award documents to assess any vulnerabilities in relation to the executive orders.

 Please contact the Research office if you have questions.